loldot/loldot.github.io/_posts/2024-04-15-your-code-is-not-clean.md

 If you have written a non-trivial amount of code, no one thinks your code is *clean*.
 Not even you - if you think so right now, just wait a few months and check again.
-The good news is: no one cares either.
+The good news is: no one cares about your code either.

 Today, Ozan Yarcı showed an example of an anti-pattern on twitter and it sparked a lot of engagement.